kannangce/7-languages-in-7-weeks/ruby/day-1/reading.md

   define without a class resides in?
 There is an object called `Object` which is root object and contains everything.

 - homebrew taps has to be written in Ruby.

+## Syntactical:

+- Function definition seem to match with python.
+-